-ODEON has a powerful measurement system for measurements of real rooms.
+ODEON has a powerful measurement system for acoustic measurements of real rooms.
 On top of ODEON itself, you will also need at least one speaker (in most cases omnidirectional) and a microphone.
-ODEON generates a sweep for the speaker, that is recorded in the room (or outside) and then recalculated into an impulse response.
-The Sine Sweep Method is the most effective way of measuring room acoustics while suppressing background noise, both from other sounds and the electronics themselves.

 - All editions have the measurements system

-- The Auditorium and Combined editions include the ability to make auralisations from measurements
+- The Auditorium and Combined editions include the ability to make auralizations from measurements, as well as performing ambisonic measurements

 Two Step Sound Source Calibration

 The two step calibration in ODEON makes it easier AND safer to calibrate the measurement system by adding a second step to the calibration in the laboratory and repeating this second step in-situ, just before performing the measurements.